LouisTsiattalou/TradeDataVis/README.md

 	- [x] Exports
 	- [ ] Arrivals
 	- [ ] Dispatches
+- [ ] Get SelectizeInputs in numeric order!
 - [x] Change Map to leaflet.js.
 - [x] Enable multi-comcode selection on data tab.
 - [ ] Create a test to prevent errors if no data returned by postgres!